4 Future Digital Workplace Trends You Need to Apply for Greater Collaboration

 “A different type of leader will be necessary to execute on these models; therefore, formal training is being supplemented and even supplanted by experiential programmes.”

-Once the leadership is clued up on the trends, it’s time for HR, current and potential employees to be the focus.
-They are, after all your closest link to your customers who are as – if not more – digitised as you’re aiming to be.
+Once the leadership is clued up on the trends, it’s time for HR, your current and potential employees, to become the focus.
+Your customers are as digitized, or perhaps even more, as you are, and your team members are closest to your customers.

-“A digital organisation that is comprised of a digital workforce, a digital workplace, digital HR who are leading the workforce through this change, and the enablers that allow an organisation to change their methods of doing things,” says Michael Gretczko, principal at Deloitte and general manager of ConnectMe.
+“A digital organisation is one that is comprised of a digital workforce, a digital workplace, digital HR who are leading the workforce through this change, and the enablers who allow an organisation to change their methods of doing things,” says Michael Gretczko, principal at Deloitte and general manager of ConnectMe.

-Not only will applying digitalisation to your recruitment processes help bring on a more digitised workforce, but HR can also work on existing staff through automated leave processes.
-For example; the list of hiring requirements is about to get an adjustment as the ability and willingness of potential employees to use existing and emerging technology increases.
+Not only will applying digitalization to your recruitment processes help bring on a more digitized workforce, but HR can also work on existing staff through automated leave processes.
+For example, the list of hiring requirements is about to get an adjustment as the ability and willingness of potential employees to use existing and emerging technology increases.

 Aiming for agility

-There will be apps that will allocate parking spaces, automatically assign workplaces, while smart badges will gather information about your experience with the building.
+There will be apps to allocate parking spaces or automatically assign workplaces, while smart badges will gather information about your experience in the building.
 This will support digital dexterity, notes Gartner associate, Matthew Cain.

 Develop digital capabilities by acknowledging the shift in these three main areas: